justynakantyka/todo-list/README.md

 ```
 mongod
 ```
-by default, mongodb server will start at port `27017`
+by default, mongodb server will start at port `27017` \
 4. Run the Application locally :
 ```
 node index.js
 ```
-Application is connected to mongodb database: `todolistDB://localhost:27017/todolistDB`
+Application is connected to mongodb database: `todolistDB://localhost:27017/todolistDB` \
 5. Open your web browser and navigate to: http://localhost:3000

 ## Overview

 ### Screenshot
 ![](./screenshots/todoprivate.png)

-## My process

 ## Built with
 * HTML